 A glance at the map will reveal how the Wye sprawls, braids and meanders unhindered across the plain in the following kilometres.
 You might be reminded of your school geography lessons!
 The red earth banks are being actively eroded on the outside of bends; take care not to get swept into overhanging trees and bushes.
-Look out for remains of a past castle's motte (artificial earth hill) hidden on the left bank, after 2km.
-A further kilometre takes you past a stream entering on river right; directly below this is Hollybush Inn campsite.
+Look out for remains of a past castle's motte (artificial earth hill) hidden on the river left bank, after 2km.

-Over the next few kilometres of small rapids, take time to look back and enjoy the open views of the Black Mountains, which rise steeply to a lofty ridge overlooking the valley; the two prominent peaks are Hay Bluff (677m) and Lord Hereford's Knob (690m).
+Over the next few kilometres of small rapids, take time to look back and enjoy the open views of the Black Mountains, which rise steeply to a lofty ridge overlooking the valley: the two prominent peaks are Hay Bluff (677m) and Lord Hereford's Knob (690m).
 When the river bends left along a wooded slope on the right, you have reached the border of the Brecon Beacons National Park, which follows the river for the next 2km.
 Another bend, this time to the right, hides a surprise; Boatside Weir, at Wyecliff.
-This natural weir is guite harmless (and indeed washes out to become indiscernible in high water), usually being paddled via the exhilarating chute alongside the right bank.
+This pebble weir is quite harmless (and indeed washes out to become indiscernible in high water), usually being paddled via the exhilarating chute alongside the river right bank.

-The kilometre-long bend leading to Hay Bridge passes the campsite of the Hay Festival on the river left bank; in May you will see their 'qlamping' tents erected.
+The kilometre-long bend leading to Hay Bridge passes the campsite of the Hay Festival on the river left bank; in May you will see their 'glamping' tents erected.